researchart/all/SEresearchReuseManifesto.md

 ## Implications for Publishing

-Regardless of the nature of the artifact, we assert that reserachers should be rewarded for building these artifacts and maintaining them in freely available on-line locations.
+Regardless of the nature of the artifact, we assert that researchers should be rewarded for building these artifacts and maintaining them in freely available on-line locations.
 Specifically, in an ideal world _each of these artifacts should be seperately accessible and reviewable by the reserach community_.
 It should be possible to submit for peer review:

 + Just the motivation statement that sparked the reseach.
 + Just the data assocaited with some challenge problem.